 This information will be shared with any new court monitor to provide clarity on the Parties' expectations and will be tailored in the scope of work within the new Court Monitor's contract.
-This document does not alter the terms of the Consent Decree or Interim Settlement Agreement, and neither the Parties nor the Monitor is bound by the provisions of Section II of the document, which reflect preferences but are not necessarily required by the Consent Decree or Interim Settlement Agreement.
+This document does not alter the terms of the Consent Decree or Interim Settlement Agreement.